LeoFVG/Discord-Claude-Bot-Project/README.md

 1. This project uses Anaconda to manage virtual environments.
 If you haven't installed it yet, you can download it from the official Anaconda website.
 2. You will need to get an anthropic api key, you can create an account on anthropics official website and create your own api key.
+3. You will also need to create a discord bot token do this on the discord developer portal website.

 ### Installation

 Follow these steps to install the project on a Windows machine: